 The Byzantine mosaics of Ravenna, in northern Italy, are a major tourist attraction.
-Spread across eight buildings from the early Christian period, these magnificent artworks are now part of a UNESCO World Heritage Site.
+Spread across eight buildings from the early Christian period, these magnificent artworks are now part of one of Emilia-Romagna’s UNESCO World Heritage Sites.

 Early Christianity In Ravenna